Foreword

 Fiscal Year Filing

-Effective January 1, 2000, taxpayers are given an option to report their tax measures based on their business' fiscal or calendar year.
+Taxpayers have the option to report their tax measures based on their business' fiscal or calendar

 Single Primary Tax Classification Election